chrisjackson-pellicle/paragone-nf/README.md

       --external_outgroups_file <file>
                                   File containing fasta sequences of outgroup
                                   sequences for each gene

+      ...and one or more of

+      --mo                        Resolve paralogs using the Monophyletic Outgroup (MO) algorithm

+      --mi                        Resolve paralogs using the Maximum Inclusion (MI) algorithm

+      --rt                        Resolve paralogs using the RooTed ingroups (RT) algorithm
 ```

 ## Output folders and files

-After running the pipeline, output can be found in the folder `results` (unless you have changed the name of the default output folder using the `--outdir <name>` parameter.
-This will consist of 23 subfolders.
-If you're just after the aligned .fasta files for each of your target genes as output by each of the paralogy resolution methods, the three main output folders of interest are probably:
+After running the pipeline, output can be found in the folder `results` (unless you have changed the name of the default output folder using the `--outdir <name>` parameter).
+This will consist of 28 subfolders.
+If you're just after the aligned `*.fasta` files for each of your target genes as output by each of the paralogy resolution methods, the three main output folders of interest are probably:

-- `18_alignments_stripped_names_MO_realigned`
+- `23_MO_final_alignments`
-- `20_alignments_stripped_names_RT_realigned`
+- `24_MI_final_alignments`
-- `22_alignments_stripped_names_MI_realigned`
+- `25_RT_final_alignments`

 For a full explanation of output folders and files, please see the Wiki entry [Output folders and files][20].